JamesAaronJohnson/LSB_Encoder_Unity/README.md

 ## Overview
 To get setup and using the LSBEncoder you only need to grab the [LSBEncoder.cs](https://raw.githubusercontent.com/JamesAaronJohnson/LSB_Encoder_Unity/master/Assets/Code/LSBEncoder.cs) file from here and put into your project.
 To see an example of how it works, clone this repo and check out the example scene and test component to get a feel for it.

+For the documentation and reference of the LSBEncoder class please check out the [LSBEncoder Reference](https://github.com/JamesAaronJohnson/LSB_Encoder_Unity/wiki/LSBEncoder-Reference) on the wiki.

 To get up and running with the encoder check out the basic examples below.

 ### Encoding An Image